Lionheart - Benetti Motor Yacht

 Design

+Lionheart measures 63.00 metres in length, with a max draft of 3.6 metres and a beam of 12.1 metres.
+She has a gross tonnage of 1,389 tonnes.
+She has a deck material of teak.

-Lionheart has a steel hull with an aluminium superstructure.Her exterior design is by Benetti.
+Lionheart has a steel hull with an aluminium superstructure.Her exterior design and interior design is by Stefano Natucci.

 Lionheart also features naval architecture by Benetti.